Transient acceleration in $f(T)$ gravity: Abstract

 \section{Abstract}

-Recently a $f(T)$ gravity based on the modification of the teleparallel gravity was proposed to explain the accelerated expansion of the universe without the need of dark energy.
+{Recently a $f(T)$ gravity based on the modification of the teleparallel gravity was proposed to explain the accelerated expansion of the universe without the need of dark energy.
 We use observational data from Type Ia Supernovae, Baryon Acoustic Oscillations, and Cosmic Microwave Background to constrain this $f(T)$ theory and reconstruct the effective equation of state and the deceleration parameter.
-We obtain the best-fit values of parameters and find an interesting result that the $f(T)$ theory considered here allows for the accelerated Hubble expansion to be a transient effect.
+We obtain the best-fit values of parameters and find an interesting result that the constrained $f(T)$ theory allows for the accelerated Hubble expansion to be a transient effect. \keywords{$f(T)$ gravity: cosmology --- reconstruction --- observation} }